Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - aghast: suddenly filled with strong feelings of shock and worry.
 - dejected: unhappy, disappointed, or without hope.
 - groggy: weak and unable to think clearly or walk correctly, usually because of tiredness or illness.
-- disparage: to criticize someone/something in a way that shows you don't respect/value him, her, or it.
+- disparage/disparaging: to criticize someone/something in a way that shows you don't respect/value him, her, or it.
 - subsume: to include something/someone as part of a larger group.

 - dour: unfriendly, unhappy, and very serious.